Lectins and the Low-Lectin Diet

 Acceptable Canned Beans: Eden Foods soaks, rinses and pressure-cooks their beans, so you can rinse, heat and eat them right out of the can.
 They also have traditionally fermented Miso, Shoyu and Tamari.

 Dry heat (such as baking) will not reduce lectins.
 It has to be wet heat, such as boiling, steaming or pressure-cooking (which is the best of all cooking methods for lectin-removal).
-Pressure cooking will reduce the lectins in beans, tomatoes, potatoes, sweet potatoes, quinoa, and many other foods, but won’t be effective for wheat, rye, barley, spelt or oats.
+Pressure cooking will reduce the lectins in beans, tomatoes, potatoes, quinoa, and many other foods, but won’t be effective for wheat, rye, barley, spelt or oats.
 Avoid slow cookers for lectin-foods as the low temperature may actually increase some lectin content.
 Don’t use raw flours in baked goods unless they are sprouted.

 When you ferment a food, the beneficial bacteria eat the lectins and other harmful substances.
 If you are going to eat soy products, eat only fermented soy like miso, tempeh, natto, etc. Traditional sourdough bread is an excellent example of fermented grains and is safest to eat (organic and gluten-free is best, such as Bread SRSLY which you can order online).
 Other health foods include many fermented vegetables like sauerkraut, kimchi, and fermented Brussels sprouts, beets, carrots, etc.